-CF. Prior to the issuance of a Virginia Water Protection Permit, the Board shall consult with, and give full consideration to the written recommendations of, the following agencies: the Department of Game and Inland Fisheries, the Department of Conservation and Recreation, the Virginia Marine Resources Commission, the Department of Health, the Department of Agriculture and Consumer Services and any other interested and affected agencies.
+C. F. Prior to the issuance of a Virginia Water Protection Permit, the Board shall consult with, and give full consideration to the written recommendations of, the following agencies: the Department of Game and Inland Fisheries, the Department of Conservation and Recreation, the Virginia Marine Resources Commission, the Department of Health, the Department of Agriculture and Consumer Services and any other interested and affected agencies.
 Such consultation shall include the need for balancing instream uses with offstream uses.
 Agencies may submit written comments on proposed permits within forty-five days after notification by the Board.
-The Board shall assume that if written comments are not submitted by an agency within this time period, the agency has no comments on the proposed permit.
+The Board shall assume that if written comments are not submitted by an agency within this time period, the agency has no comments on the

-DG.
-No Virginia Water Protection Permit shall be required for any water withdrawal in existence on July 1, 1989; however, a permit shall be required if a new § 401 certification is required to increase a withdrawal.
+D. G. No Virginia Water Protection Permit shall be required for any water withdrawal in existence on July 1, 1989; however, a permit shall be required if a new § 401 certification is required to increase

-H. No Virginia Water Protection Permit shall be required for any water withdrawal not in existence on July 1, 1989, if the person proposing to make the withdrawal has received a § 401 certification before January 1, 1989, with respect to installation of any necessary withdrawal structures to make such withdrawal; however, a permit shall be required before any such withdrawal is increased beyond the amount authorized by the certification.
+H. No Virginia Water Protection Permit shall be required for any water withdrawal not in existence on July 1, 1989, if the person proposing to make the withdrawal has received a \ 401 certification before January 1, 1989, with respect to installation of any necessary withdrawal structures to make such withdrawal; however, a permit shall be required before any such withdrawal is increased beyond the amount authorized by the certification.

-I. After January 1, 2000, and prior to the adoption of regulations promulgated pursuant to subsection D, no person shall drain, dredge, excavate, ditch, permanently flood or impound, fill, or discharge any material into a wetland without compensating the impact on the wetland to the satisfaction of the Board, with at least a 2:1 acres replaced-to-acres impacted ratio.
-Replacement shall be accomplished through wetland creation or restoration and shall be sufficient to maintain existing wetland functions.
+I. After July 1, 2000, and prior to the adoption of regulations promulgated pursuant to subsection D, no person shall drain, excavate or ditch a wetland without compensating the impact on the wetland to the satisfaction of the Board.
+Compensation shall be sufficient to maintain existing wetland acreage and functions.